-Employee stipends are a great way to incentivize employees and motivate them to work hard.
+Employee stipends are often used to cover extra expenses an employee incurs while performing their job, rather than as an incentive or reward for hard work.
 These can be in the form of salary, stock options, or other types of compensation.

-However, employers need to understand which employee stipend will work best for their company before instituting it as an incentive program.
+However, employers need to understand which types of stipends will work best for their company before deciding to offer employee stipends as part of their incentive program.
 This article discusses the different types of employee stipends and how employers can implement them in their businesses.

-Stipends are a sensible way to support employees, volunteers, trainees, and other team members, and they’re becoming a more popular alternative for firms that want to set aside a budget for team lunches or virtual happy hours, thanks to the increase of virtual teams.
+They are becoming a more popular alternative for firms that want to set aside a budget for team lunches or virtual happy hours, thanks to the increase of virtual teams.
 But what exactly are stipends?
 And why are they so important in shaping the culture of your company?

 We’ve compiled all of the information you’ll need to start a stipend program in this post.
 You’ll learn what stipends are, why they work, and how to easily implement them at your organization.
 Everything you need to know about stipends is right here.